 One of the General Manager's obligations is to maintain an organizational chart clearly specifying the areas of responsibility, the powers of employees and the reporting lines within the company.
-The General Manager must also analyze, measure, and monitor the risks facing the company in its operations.

-As part of the annual management review, the Executive Board and the General Manager receive a presentation of key figures from the company's operations from the relevant department heads.
-The Quality Manager takes the minutes at such meetings.
+As part of the annual management review, the senior management team and relevant leaders participate in a two-day detailed review of all aspects of the company's operations and performance of the previous year.

 The external auditor conducts surveys on the effectiveness of internal control in connection with the audit of the company's annual accounts.
 Certain aspects of internal controls have been regularly inspected in recent years by the internal audit department of Rio Tinto, ISAL's parent company.